bmmpxf/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 understand.

 * Hide the :guilabel:`Places` layer so that it doesn't distract you.
-* Activate labels for the :guilabel:`streets` layer as before.
+* Activate labels for the :guilabel:`roads` layer as done previously with :guilabel:`places`.
 * Set the font :guilabel:`Size` to :kbd:`10` so that you can see more labels.
 * Zoom in on the |majorUrbanName| town area.
-* In the :guilabel:`Label tool` dialog's :guilabel:`Advanced` tab, choose the following settings:
+* In the :guilabel:`Label tool` dialog's :guilabel:`Placement` tab, choose the following settings: :guilabel:`Parallel` placement and position :guilabel:`On line`.

 .. image:: /static/training_manual/labels/street_label_settings.png
    :align: center